 While many LMS integrations may be useful to your organization, successfully implementing them requires careful planning and communication.

-Follow these steps to set your organization up for success:
+Follow these steps to set your organization up for success with its learning program:

-• Define your objectives.
-Outline the specific systems you need to integrate with your LMS.
+Define your objectives.
+Outline the specific systems you need to integrate with your LMS and deliver effective online courses.
 Which integrations will provide the most value by implementing first?
 How will they improve workflows via automation and real-time data syncing?

 From there, track metrics such as user adoption, course completion, and sales to help assess your return on investment (ROI).
 Collect feedback from both administrators and users to make improvements as needed.